 G3.
-Drug management program to help members safely use their opioid medications
+Drug management program to help members safely use their opioid medications prescription opioid medications is not safe, we may limit how you can get those medications.
+Limitations may include:

 Wellcare Prime has a program that can help members safely use their prescription opioid medications and other medications that are frequently misused.
 This program is called a Drug Management Program (DMP).